-Let me tell you a little story to explain the whole WWGD thing a bit better.
+Let me tell you a little story to explain the WWGD thing.

-A few years ago I was having a tough day during the holidays and asked myself what I could do at that moment to be happier.
+A few years ago, I was having a tough day during the holidays and asked myself what I could do to be happier.

-I wondered, what would Georgia do in my specific situation?
+I then wondered, what would Georgia do in my specific situation?

-Because, the thing is if O’Keeffe were in the room, her answer to me may have come in the form of a slap upside my head.
+Because, the thing is, if O’Keeffe were in the room, her answer to me might have come in the form of a slap upside my head.

 O’Keeffe thought pursuing happiness was absurd.